yasir2000/openwrt-oldwiki-md/TableOfPeripheralHardware.rst

 === Wireless network interfaces ===
 TBD.

+Notes
+ * Some network devices connect to desktop Linux PC's using ''ndiswrapper''.
+This is not a native-Linux driver set, it is firmware to adapt Windows object-code drivers to Linux installations on the same hardware.
+These will not work at all once one moves to a different processor type, so are unsuited for use with embedded systems.
+ * There is a project [http://rt2x00.serialmonkey.com/wiki/index.php/Hardware here] to add native Linux support for various devices.
+While a device being listed here is no guarantee of it being adaptable to a non-desktop platform, the corresponding Linux driver for each device is indicated.
+Do note that different revisions and chipsets marketed under the *same* model names sometimes are completely different internally.

 === Bluetooth interfaces ===
 Various manufacturers appear to be using the same few Bluetooth chipsets, the CSR (Cambridge Silicon Radio) chipset being most common in USB-Bluetooth interfaces.
 There is some support for USB-Bluetooth in the stock distributions but individual devices do need to be tested further to determine compatibility.